nasa-fornax/fornax-documentation/documentation/compute_environments.md

 The {term}`kernel <Kernel>` should show up in the JupyterLab main launcher page and in the kernel selection dropdown menu inside a running notebook.

-The same can be done for conda enviornments.
+The same can be done for conda environments.
 A conda environment can be created by:

 ```sh
 micromamba create -p ~/user-envs/my-conda-env python=3.12 pandas
 micromamba activate -p ~/user-envs/my-conda-env
 ```

-Similarly, to use this environment in a {term}`notebook <Jupyter Notebook>`, you'll need to install `ipykernel` and register it with jupyterlab like for pip-installed environments.
+Similarly, to use this environment in a {term}`notebook <Jupyter Notebook>`, you'll need to install `ipykernel` and register it with JupyterLab like for pip-installed environments.

 **Note**: It is recommended that you remove user environments that are no longer needed, as they may deplete your home storage.